Mission: Plan, program and deliver construction and real estate services to support the current and long-range facility needs of state agencies.

 Consultant Selection and Contract Award

 CAP is also mandated to administer the process for the selection of design consultants and construction managers.
 A registry of consultants and construction managers is maintained at the CAP office for distribution to State (using) agencies.
 A solicitation is sent by CAP to all consultants registered in the required professional discipline.
 A Project Manager from CAP is also assigned to the using agency to assist the selection committee in the process of screening and interviewing the candidates.
 The selection is made based on qualifications and criteria as set forth in the solicitation.
 Fees are not discussed until negotiations begin with the highest ranked firm.
-The State Construction Administrator signs all consultant and construction management contracts on behalf of the State.
+The Office of Management Enterprise Services director or designee signs all consultant and construction management contracts on behalf of the State.

 Construction Bidding and Contract Award

-- < $50,000 State Agency issues solicitation and accepts written bids, then sends their requisition and procurement documents to CAP for contract award.
-Guidance and forms are found in CAP Form M800.
+- < $100,000 State Agency issues solicitation and accepts written bids, then sends their requisition and procurement documents to CAP for contract award.
+Guidance and forms are found in CAP Form M800 - Procedures & Forms for Bidding Projects Under the Statutory Limit .

-- < $5,000 State Agency may contract directly with any suitable contractor, and pay with a direct PO or via P-card.
-CAP Form M601 is a one-page contract for agency use in this situation.
-Proof of Insurance is also required.
+- < $10,000 State Agency may contract directly with any suitable contractor, and pay with a direct PO or via P-card.
+CAP Form A105 is a one-page contract for agency use in this situation.
+Proof of insurance is also required.

 CAP is available to provide assistance with these small procurements if an agency does not have the necessary in-house resources.

-For projects over the statutory amount (currently $50,000 per 61 O.S. §103), CAP places the necessary advertising and maintains a public bid desk for the distribution of plans and receipt of sealed bids.
-At the time and place designated in the bid solicitation, CAP publically opens and reads aloud each sealed bid.
+For projects over the statutory amount (currently $100,000 per 61 O.S. §103), CAP stores all projects on the online bidding platform Bid Express and advertises in the local newspaper.
+Bid documents are free to review and download.
+Vendors need to register on Bid Express to view the project and their documents.
+Bids are submitted online and will be opened on the designated day specified in the bid solicitation.
 A bid tabulation is then prepared and sent to the using agency for review.
 Upon approval by the using agency, CAP awards the contract to the lowest responsible bidder.

 Additional CAP Services